codetriplett/spective/README.md

 		'other'
 	], [ // second branch of second item
 		'alternate',
-		6 // links to sixth item ('fourth' along main path in this case) ]
+		7 // links to seventh item ('fourth' in this case)
+		// this means it will look at the branches of 'fourth' once 'alternate' is reached ]
 	'third', // the next item after 'second' in the main path 'fourth'